GuacamoleEnjoyer/UNBALATROABLE/README.md

   - THE STUFF HAVER achievement for egg (ermy) C
   - Beat's Walkman for gift card (ermy) C A
   - WAR DEN for matador (HeroOfYore) C
-- treble's arm for half joker
+- treble's arm for half joker (Ava-but-also-Rubato)
 - WE ARE THE QUAVERLINGS.
-FEED US. for turtle bean
+FEED US. for turtle bean (HeroOfYore)
-- Plastic hammer cover for Glass joker
+- Plastic hammer cover for Glass joker (Ermy)